The CDC lists these symptoms of COVID-19:

 The Centers for Disease Control warns to get medical treatment immediately if these symptoms appear:

-Until the time that coronavirus test kits are more widely available, it's recommended that people who have symptoms that fit the profile of COVID-19 disease:
+Now that coronavirus test kits are more widely available, people who have symptoms that fit the profile of COVID-19 disease should:

 Check with the healthcare provider before showing up at a medical facility.
 If your health plan offers medical advice by telephone, call them.
 If you don't have that option, don't just show up at an urgent care or emergency room -- call ahead first.
 It is vital that health facilities have time to prepare before you arrive, to protect staff and the other patients from potential infection.
 They may direct you to test in the parking lot, or somewhere else besides the ER, in order to protect people coming in for treatment for other medical problems.